Skip to main content

 May 13, 2022

 In the middle of the COVID-19 pandemic, record-breaking winds from Hurricane Laura punished Louisiana in August 2020.
 Less than two months later, Hurricane Delta swept in.
-The disasters posed formidable challenges demanding immediate responses and long-term planning to rebuild communities across the state.
+Both of these Category 4 disasters posed formidable challenges demanding immediate responses and long-term planning to rebuild communities across the state.

 Today, climate change has brought about a critical need for experts trained in disaster response and recovery.
 Lives and livelihoods depend on disaster management leaders’ ability to assess emergencies and coordinate resources to manage them.
 For professionals entering the field, a disaster management degree can prove to be personally rewarding and can prepare graduates to engage in meaningful work that protects people and the planet.

 Disaster management plays an integral role in keeping communities safe.
-It involves coordinating the resources, such as pollution control systems, and responsibilities, such as following best practice policies, needed to prevent, prepare for, respond to, and recover from emergencies.
+It involves coordinating the resources (pollution control systems) and responsibilities (best practice policies) to prevent, prepare for, respond to, and recover from emergencies.

 • Natural disasters, such as tornadoes, earthquakes, and wildfires